 Karen Bosy

-My critical-documentarist art practice presents images of sorts, and effects that move through space.
-The video practice is within the traditions and parameters of experimental, documentary, and structural film, and the three landscape genres.
-Attention is on the language of film and video, on what is being said and how to say it.
+My critical-documentarist art practice is within the traditions and parameters of experimental, documentary, and structural film, and the three landscape genres, and presents images of sorts and effects that move through space.
+The attention is on the language of film and video, on what is being said and how to say it.
 The work screened here, home is where the heart is, is one of a continuing series of video and photographic works within this title that attends to a duo of birch trees standing to the side of the marsh.
 One duet partner takes an errant position showing practices that are necessarily material and the framing of space as space/time put forward by cultural geography (Massey).
-In this sense, this video documents the path of walking and its political effects in accord with structural film’s enquiry into its own material practices and materialism in film.
+In this sense, this video documents a path of walking and the path’s political effects in accord with structural film’s enquiry into its own material practices and materialism in film.

 References